-Even if you’re opting for a separate grinder, having freshly ground beans is important to the brewing process.
+Even if you opt for a separate grinder, freshly ground beans are important to the brewing process.
 Once ground, beans quickly lose their flavor, resulting in bland brews.

-Plus, investing in a machine with a top-notch grinder means the oils that make each blend unique get released evenly.
-That means in turn, you’ll get a great tasting cup.
+Plus, investing in a machine with a top-notch grinder means the oils and compounds that make each blend unique get released evenly.
+That means, in turn, you’ll get a great-tasting cup of coffee.